APPLYING TO DENTAL SCHOOL

 Time spent giving back to your community without any compensation.
 It doesn't necessarily have to be related to dentistry, but it can be.
 This is also where you can include your shadowing experiences, extracurriculars, leadership roles, and research experience.
-You will also want to include manual dexterity qualifications, or activities that enhance your manual dexterity, like piano playing, or knitting.
+You will also want to include manual dexterity qualifications, or activities that enhance your manual dexterity, such as playing the piano or knitting.

 2. Course Work:

 A GPA that reflects hard work and mastery of the subjects you studied.
+Both your overall GPA and your science GPA will be looked at.
 You also have to fill out your transcript manually in the application service, so get yourself a copy of those transcripts right before you apply.

 3. Letters of Recommendation: